-Surely the design choice criteria must be driven from the physics performance of the eligible detector option which must be shown by simulation and prototype performance results.
-Therefore a set of central figures of merits have been defined for each subsystem (see sections 2.2, 2.3, 2.4) which allows to characterize the central performance issues of the detector options.
-However, to evaluate the global tracking performance within a design choice here are Figures of Merit which shall be used to compare different detector options in terms of the full PANDA tracking performance:
+Surely the design choice criteria must be driven by the physics performance of the eligible detector option which must be shown by simulation and prototype performance results.
+Therefore a set of central figures of merit have been defined for each subsystem (see sections 2.2, 2.3, 2.4) which allows to characterize the performance issues of the detector options.
+However, to evaluate the global tracking performance within a design choice here are figures of merit which shall be used to compare different detector options in terms of the full PANDA tracking performance: